robotpy/robotpy-build/docs/macos.md

 Building in Developer Mode
 --------------------------
+### Path Resolution

 When building in developer mode (`python setup.py develop` or `pip install -e`), automatic library detection will fail.
 Paths to all libraries need to be defined.
-Furthmore, resolution of relative paths may also fail.
+Furthermore, resolution of relative paths may also fail.
 For guaranteed path resolution, use absolute paths when building in developer mode.

 Note: All packages depending on a library provided by your package will also